ltfat/ltfat/doc/doxymain.md

 \c ltfat_<function_name>[_<d|s|dc|sc>](<parameters>)

-The \c ltfat_ prefix is present in all function names while the suffix is optional and identifies the data type the function is working with.
+The \c ltfat_ prefix is present in all function names while the suffix is optional and identifies the data type the function is working with:

 <table>
 <caption id="multi_row">Data type suffix</caption>